shteou/recipes-stewartplatt/site/content/recipes/skhug.md

 1. Dice the tomato and/or pepper
 1. Combine the above ingredients in a blender and blitz
 1. Add the cumin and the juice of the lime
-1. Add salt and some pepper to taste
+1. Add salt and pepper to taste
 1. Decant into a clean jar/pot and finish with a layer of oil

 ## Serving suggestions